ArbabSufyan-arch/Music-beat-Detection-in-indian-classical-music/README.md

 A popular choice for audio processing and machine learning tasks.
 #### Libraries:
 The libraries used in this project are Librosa, NumPy, SciPy, TensorFlow, Keras, Spafe, Gammatone, and sklearn.
+### Other Tools and Applications
+Applications that are used to clean, remove vocals and edit audio are:
+ULtimate Vocal Remover and Wave Pad Sound Editor you can get Ultimate Vocal Remover From here:

+You can Get Wave Pad from here